ckeditor/ckeditor4/tests/core/editable/manual/notwantedelementsonselectallandbackspaceedge.md

 For each editor instance:

-1. Choose one point from the "Test cases" list and type text according to the description.
+1. Choose one and create:
-2. Select it using Ctrl+A.
-3. Press backspace / delete / alphanumeric key / enter key or start typing some text.
-4. Repeat until all test cases are done.

-Test cases:

    1. Empty paragraph.
    2. Single paragraph with one line of text.
    3. Multiple paragraphs with text.
+2. Select it using Ctrl+A.
+3. Press one:
+   1. backspace
+   2. delete
+   3. alphanumeric key
+   4. enter key
+   5. start typing some text.
+4. Repeat.

 **Expected result:** The editable should contain only elements typical for their respective enter modes.